dssg/mlforpublicpolicylab/project/final_project_presentation.md

 # Final Project Presentation

-**NOTE: Presentations will take place during class on December 8 and 10 (we'll decide which group for each day when it gets closer).
+**NOTE: Presentations will take place during class on Wednesday, December 1.
 Please upload your slides on canvas before the presentation.**

-Each team will have 8 minutes for their presentation.
+Each team will have 10 minutes for their presentation (plus 3 minutes for questions).
 We will need to be strict on the timing to make sure everyone has enough time to present:

 ## Timing
 Practice your timing before and have a plan for the last 30 seconds.
 If you're out of time, what do you want to say in the last 30 seconds?